tmay2504/beautiful-jekyll/aboutme.md

       * 20 oz
       * 16 oz

-If anyone would like to collaborate, please contact me at thescienceofcoffee@gmail.com.
+If anyone would like to collaborate, please contact me with one of the links below.